Punjab bypoll: EC suspends Tarn Taran SSP Ravjot Grewal after SAD alleges 'misuse' of police | Politics

 The opposition party had also held a sit-in against the police's ''action'' against its workers and leaders.

-Badal had then condemned the SSP for acting like ''a stooge'' of AAP and warned her that she would be held accountable if she crossed the line and acted as a ''political agent'' of the ruling party.
+Badal had accused the SSP of acting like ''a stooge'' of AAP and warned her that she would be held accountable if she crossed the line and acted as a ''political agent'' of the ruling party.

 In the complaint, the SAD had said that this incident clearly amounts to an ''attempt to intimidate and threaten'' the candidate and her family, allegedly at the behest of the state machinery.